• Skip to primary navigation

 How To Make Almond Milk

-Published: May 23, 2023 · by Tracy Halasz · 3 Comments
+Published: Jul 11, 2025 · by Tracy Halasz · 3 Comments

-Jump to Recipe - Print Recipe
+Jump to Recipe

-Better than store bought, this creamy, fresh almond milk recipe is easy to make at home.
-All it takes is 2 main ingredients and a blender - no additives, emulsions or dairy needed.
-This is the best plant based milk ever!
+Better than store bought, this creamy, fresh almond milk recipe is easy to make at home from scratch.
+With just 2 ingredients, 10 minutes, and a blender, you can make creamy, homemade almond milk with no stabilizers, additives or dairy needed.
+It's the best tasting plant based milk ever!

-Dairy-Free Almond Milk Ingredients
+Almond Milk Ingredients

-Making nut milk at home is easy and affordable.
-There's really only 2 essential ingredients: almonds and water.
-But you can customize the flavor to suit your taste.
-Here's what you'll need for THE most delicious DIY almond milk:
+Making plant based milk at home is easy and affordable.
+There's only 2 ingredients needed; and you control the flavor, thickness, and sweetness to suit your taste.

 • Water: Boiling hot water for soaking and filtered water for blending.

-• Salt: Pinch of kosher or sea salt.
+• Salt: Pinch of salt.

-How to Make Almond Milk
+How is Almond Milk made?

-2. Blend the almond milk: Transfer the soaked almonds to the cup of a high speed blender (like a Vitamix) along with fresh, cold water.
-(Add dates, vanilla, and salt for added flavor or keep it unsweetened if you prefer.)
+2. Blend the almond milk: Drain and rinse the almonds.
+Then transfer the soaked almonds to the cup of a high speed blender (like a Vitamix) along with fresh, cold water.
+(Add dates/maple syrup, vanilla, and salt if using.)
 Blend on high speed until smooth and creamy (this should take around 2 minutes).

 2. Enjoy: Pour the fresh almond milk into a jar and store in the fridge or enjoy immediately.